coderamen666/srd-v3.5-md/monsters/monsters-k-l.md

 Combining this scare ability with a loud screech produces an unsettling effect that works like a *scare* spell from a 3rd-level caster (Will DC 13 partial).
-A creature that successfully saves cannot be affected again by the same krenshar's scare ability for 24 hours.
+A creature that successfully saves cannot be affected again by the same krenshar’s scare ability for 24 hours.
 The shriek does not affect other krenshars.
 This is a supernatural, sonic mind-affecting fear effect.
 The save DC is Charisma-based.